JosephValle/valle_demo/README.md

 to get the data from the DB first, and if it fails/doesn't have the data, it fetches the data from the API.

+## Testing

+I wrote 3 basic tests just to verify the widgets are there based on the states of the BLoC.

 ### Last Notes

 Please let me know if you have any questions or need any clarifications.